wontfix-org/bash-bundles/README.md

 # Features

+## Automatic PATH extension

- * If there is a bin/ directory in your bundle, its automatically added to your $PATH
+If there is a bin/ directory in your bundle, its automatically added to your $PATH

+## Custom bashrc.<topic> includes

+	BB_LOAD_FILES="completion ?ruby utils gentoo ?$(hostname -s) ?$(hostname -f)"

+This will load files named "bashrc.<topic>", topics prefixed with a ? may not exists without an error being thrown.
+Topics prefixed with a ! are not loaded.